pmitros/cpsd-lottery/docs/choose.md

     * For some parents **proximity is their #1** reason for picking a school.

     * You're more likely to spend more time at school and get to know **what’s going on**.
 One of the biggest complaints new CPS parents have is that they no longer get daily reports (like from preschools) about their kids, and feel disconnected from what's going on at schools.
-That's worse for parents who rely on the busses, and don't come into school.
+That's worse for parents who rely on the buses, and don't come into school.

     * You might also get to know more of the **other parents.**  (Some of my best friends now are parents from our schools.)